aniketfuryrocks/SmartArg/README.md

 ## Result

 It returns an object with any values present on the command-line (missing options are thus missing from the resulting object).
-Arg performs no validation/requirement checking - we leave that up to the application.
+SmartArg performs no validation/requirement checking - we leave that up to the application.

 All parameters that aren't consumed by options (commonly referred to as "extra" parameters)